 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-This week fresh broccoli is appeared at our local Farmers Market, and you cannot beat fresh local broccoli!!
+This week fresh broccoli appeared at our local Farmers Market, and you cannot beat fresh local broccoli!
 Broccoli has a reputation for being disliked by many people, often considered bland and unappetizing mostly due to frequent overcooking.
 With a little creativity in the kitchen, you can find that wonderful intersection of extremely good for you and delicious.
-Whether you’re a broccoli lover or hater, hopefully these broccoli recipes will put you on the path to delicious green living.
-Among vegetables, broccoli is one of the best choices; it is low in calories but rich in vitamins, minerals, fiber and healthy phytonutrients.
+Whether you’re a broccoli lover or hater, hopefully, these broccoli recipes will put you on the path to delicious green living.
+Among vegetables, broccoli is one of the best choices; it is low in calories but rich in vitamins, minerals, fiber, and healthy phytonutrients.
 Consuming a serving of broccoli daily can improve your nutrient intake and promote your general health and well-being.

 My Favorite Roasted Broccoli

 (I have shared this one before, but it is super simple and yummy, when I make it, it is gone in a flash!)